shenwei356/LexicMap/docs/content/usage/search.md

   -p, --seed-min-prefix int            ► Minimum length of shared substrings (anchors). (default 15) -P, --seed-min-single-prefix int     ► Minimum length of shared substrings (anchors) if there's only
-                                       one pair. (default 20) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all). (default 500)
+                                       one pair. (default 20) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all). (default 1000)

 Global Flags:
-  -X, --infile-list string   ► File of input files list (one file per line).
+  -X, --infile-list string   ► File of input file list (one file per line).
 If given, they are
                              appended to files from CLI arguments.
       --log string           ► Log file.
       --quiet                ► Do not print any verbose information.
 But you can write them to a file with --log.
-  -j, --threads int          ► Number of CPUs cores to use.
+  -j, --threads int          ► Number of CPU cores to use.
 By default, it uses all available cores.
                              (default 16)
 ```